 Strategically buying points for premium travel can be a great value.
 The Finnair Plus program has just launched its latest promotion on purchasing points.
-While it’s not nearly as lucrative as the promotions we saw last winter and this spring, it’s still potentially an attractive offer.
+This could represent a good deal, especially with the Finnair Plus program adopting Avios as its rewards currency in 2024.

-Buy Finnair Plus points at a huge discount
+Buy Finnair Plus points with a huge bonus

-Through Sunday, September 11, 2022, Finnair Plus is offering up to a 30% discount on purchased points.
+Through Monday, September 18, 2023, Finnair Plus is offering up to a 100% bonus on purchased points.
 The promotion is tiered, as follows:

 Which credit card should you buy Finnair Plus points with?

 Finnair Plus points purchases are processed by points.com, meaning they don’t count as an airfare purchase for the purposes of credit card spending.
 Therefore I’d recommend using a card on which you’re trying to reach minimum spending, or otherwise, a credit card that maximizes your return on everyday spending.

 In this case the best option is the Capital One Venture Rewards Credit Card (review) (Rates & Fees) or Capital One Venture X Rewards Credit Card (review) (Rates & Fees), which offer 2x miles and have no foreign transaction fees.

 Personally I consider the Capital One Venture X to offer a 3.4% return on spending.
 So if you want to do the math differently, that lowers the real cost per purchased point from ~0.69 cents to ~0.67 cents.